By Dr. Steven Q. Wang (bio below)

 For itchy Skin, ILW also recommends: Aloe Vera Skin Soothing Spray

 Largely encouraged and prompted by our patients who used the product, my father and I decided to launch the natural, herbal and non-steroidal eczema ointment under the name of Dr. Wang Herbal Skincare in the late fall of 2015.
 As physicians, we strive to deliver effective, holistic, innovative and compassionate care to our patients on a daily basis.
 At Dr. Wang Herbal Skincare, our philosophy resonates from this core belief as physicians.
 We hope to create effective and innovative skincare products for people with eczema and many other skin conditions.
 We plan to do so by combining the time-honored traditions of Eastern medicine with the insights of Western medicine and modern science.
+We hope you enjoy our remedy for itchy skin and eczema.

 Bios: Dr. Steven Q. Wang is a board certified dermatologist at Memorial Sloan-Kettering Cancer Center.
 He is the Director of Dermatologic Surgery and Dermatology, leading the Dermatologic Section in Basking Ridge, New Jersey.
 Dr. Wang has extensive experience in treating skin conditions and received numerous accolades for outstanding performance and compassion as a dermatologist.
 In addition to seeing patients, Dr. Wang has an active and successful clinical research program focused in photoprotection, antioxidants, nanotechnology and skin health.
 He has published more than 85 peer-reviewed scientific medical articles, book chapters and four books in dermatology.
 Dr. Wang also lectures extensively throughout the world, and serves as an expert scientific and medical consultant for a number of international cosmetic and pharmaceutical companies.
 In recognition of his expertise, major media outlets such as the New York Times, Wall Street Journal, Oprah Magazine, Dr. Oz and CNN have frequently quoted and featured Dr. Wang.